GuardHei/blog-xzd/_posts/2019-09-03-portfolio.markdown

 I am familiar with the game engine Unity.
 I am capable with editor tool development, gameplay scripting and shader writing.
 I can do both 2D and 3D game development.

-I also have experience of mobile application development for Android and HTML5 games development.
+I also have experiences of mobile application development for Android and HTML5 games development.

 I use C# as my primary programming language, and am familiar with Java and Javascript.
 I can also do Python, C and C++ (but I am more willing to use unsafe mode in C#😉)